 Phwewf.
 We finally get to hop off the “promoting other people’s stuff” train.
 Let’s talk a bit about how you can package, market, and sell your own services to make money through your blog!

 There are plenty of services you can offer to your audience, so start brainstorming.
-Above all else, try to choose something that fits perfectly with your niche and with your areas of expertise (for example, any former training or experience you have).
+Above all else, make sure you choose something that fits perfectly with your niche and with your areas of expertise (for example, any former training or experience you have).

 For example, if you’re a skin care blogger, why not offer skin consultations via Skype?
 Have an hour-long call with your client where you chat about their skin type and concerns, offer suggestions for products and techniques, and finally, create a custom step-by-step skin care regimen for them.
-I can totally see that being a big hit, especially if you’re considered an “expert” in your niche!
+I can totally see that being a big hit, especially if you’ve built up “expert status” in your niche!